SymfonyCasts/api-platform/sfcasts/ep2-security/custom-normalizer.md

 When a `User` object is serialized, it's already going through a core normalizer that looks at our normalization groups & reads the data via the getter methods.
-We're now going to hook *into* that process so that we an change the normalization groups *before* that core normalizer does its job.
+We're now going to hook *into* that process so that we can change the normalization groups *before* that core normalizer does its job.

 Go check out the new class: `src/Serializer/Normalizer/UserNormalizer.php`.
 This works a bit differently than the context builder - it works more like the voter system.
-The serializer doesn't have just *one* normalizer, it has *many* of them.
+The serializer doesn't have just *one* normalizer, it has *many* normalizers.
 Each time it needs to normalize something, it loops over *all* the normalizers, calls `supportsNormalization()` and passes us the data that it needs to normalize.
 If we return `true` from `supportsNormalization()`, it means that *we* know how to normalize this data.
-And so, the serializer will call our `normalize()` method.
+And so, the serializer will call *our* `normalize()` method.
 Our normalizer is then the *only* normalizer that will be called for this data: we are 100% responsible for transforming the object into an array.

 ## Normalizer Logic

 Of course... we don't *really* want to *completely* take over the normalization process.
-What we *really* want to do is change the normalization groups and then call the *core* normalizer so it can do its normal work.
-That's why the class was generated with a constructor and we're autowiring a class called `ObjectNormalizer`.
+What we *really* want to do is change the normalization groups... and then call the *core* normalizer so it can do its normal work.
+That's why the class was generated with a constructor where we're autowiring a class called `ObjectNormalizer`.
-This is the main, core, normalizer: it's the one that's responsible for reading the data via our getter methods.
-Right now, our normalizer is basically... just offloading all the work to it.
+This is the main, core, normalizer for objects: it's the one that's responsible for reading the data via our getter methods.
+So... cool!
+Our custom normalizer is basically... just offloading all the work to the *core* normalizer!

-Ok, let's start customizing this!
+Let's start customizing this!
 For `supportsNormalization()`, return `$data instanceof User`.
 So if the thing that's being normalized is a `User` object, we handle that.

-Now we know that `normalize()` will *only* be called if `$object` is an instance of `User`.
+Now we know that `normalize()` will *only* be called if `$object` is a `User`.
 Let's add some PHPDoc above this to help my editor.

 The goal here is to check to see if the `User` object that's being normalized is the *same* as the currently-authenticated `User`.
 If it is, we'll add that